The new Bayou Oaks Golf Course at City Park South designed by Rees Jones is scheduled to open April 21st, 2017.

 As we developed our Master Plan back in 2005, many people expressed a desire for a wide variety of recreation options, and we accommodated some of those requests by closing the South Golf Course, thereby freeing that land for other uses.
 We have built the Big Lake area and the Festival Grounds on parts of the footprint of the old South Course.
 Today, those areas are enjoyed by hundreds of thousands each year as they bike, walk, jog, paddle a boat, play soccer, attend a special event, and observe the wildlife.

 Then came Hurricane Katrina which heavily damaged the East, West, and North Courses.
 With input from the public, we developed a new plan to again reduce the golf footprint to just two courses, the North Course and a new course on parts of the East and West Courses.
 The area between Harrison and Zachary Taylor which was a golf course was removed from the plan.
-Thus, we have reduced the golf acreage from over 500 to around 340 acres.
+Thus, we have reduced the golf acreage from over 500 to just over 300 acres.